Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling

+The transition-metal ions of the ILL, which hosts a number of altermagnets~\cite{2025arXiv250804839C,s31h-hk2v}, form a generalization of the checkerboard lattice, where additional couplings $t'_b$ and $J'_b$ are introduced along the dotted diagonals of Fig.~\ref{fig:cartoon_checker}.
+In the Mott insulator La$_2$O$_3$Mn$_2$Se$_2$, for instance, the two exchange couplings $J'_b\approx J'$ between NNN Mn ions happen to be rather similar, but band structure clearly indicates quite different NNN hoppings $t'_b\neq t'$~\cite{Wei24,2025arXiv250621661G}.
+Hoppings $t'_b \ll t'\approx \tfrac{t}{2}$ for the Mn $xy$ orbital give Fig.~\ref{fig:scba_xy_z2}(a) showing a single QP with spectral-weight transfer, as above in Fig.~\ref{fig:specs_checker}.
+As a second case, we look at the Mn $3z^2-r^2$ orbital, which has small NN hopping $t$, so that $t'\approx t$ and $t'_b \approx 3t$.
+Sublattice-conserving hoppings thus dominate, the hole decouples from the spin background and the two spin-split bands survive to a significant extent, see Fig.~\ref{fig:scba_xy_z2}(b).
+Note, however, that $t_{2g}$ and $e_g$ bands are expected to hybridize and overlap in La$_2$O$_3$Mn$_2$Se$_2$, so that measured spectra would show a mixed character.

-To cross-check these findings and establish their physical pertinence we have complemented the SCBA study with the variational cluster approximation (VCA)~\cite{Pot03b,Pot03b} applied to a Hubbard-model variant of the checkerboard model.
+We have complemented the SCBA study with the variational cluster approximation (VCA)~\cite{Pot03b,Pot03b} applied to the checkerboard Hubbard model.
 The $J$ and $J'$ terms of (\ref{eq:ham_checker_J}) are here replaced by an onsite Hubbard repulsion $U\sum_i n_{i,\uparrow}n_{i,\downarrow}$.
 We choose $U=10\;t$ which gives an effective NN superexchange $J=\tfrac{4t^{2}}{U}=0.4\;t$ as before, and puts us solidly in the Mott insulating regime at half filling.
 Further setting $t'=\pm 0.2\;t$ and $\pm 0.5\;t$, we then verified~\cite{SM} that the magnetically ordered state has a QP with momentum-dependent spin polarization, analogous to the SCBA spectra discussed in Fig.~\ref{fig:specs_checker} above.

-Spin-dependent weight transfer is not unique to the checkerboard lattice, as we find by applying the VCA to the Hubbard model on the Shastry-Sutherland lattice~\cite{SM}, where signatures of altermagnetism were previously studied with variational wave functions~\cite{PhysRevB.110.205140}.
-We find that one-particle spectra are generally less coherent than for the checkerboard model, especially for stronger frustration~\cite{SM}.
-Nevertheless, the most coherent QP-like features again show spin-momentum locking, with the 'missing' spin being pushed into the incoherent spectrum.

-\textit{Altermagnetic polaron spectral function in LaVO$_{3}$ ---} To establish a platform where the altermagnetic polaron can be experimentally identified and investigated, we consider a three-orbital model relevant for LaVO$_{3}$.
-We thus apply the VCA to a three-orbital $t_{2g}$ model with kinetic energy
+\textit{Altermagnetic polaron spectral function in LaVO$_{3}$ ---} To establish a platform where the altermagnetic polaron can be experimentally identified and investigated, we propose layers or surfaces of LaVO$_{3}$.
+Bulk LaVO$_{3}$ has $G$-type orbital and $C$-type spin order, which yields an AM state for single planes.
+We apply the VCA to a two-dimensional three-orbital $t_{2g}$ model with kinetic energy